amithbhaskar/My_Resources/SQL_Server_SSIS.md

 DELETE : is used to delete records from a database table.

 ## DCL - Data Control Language
-GRANT-gives user’s access privileges to database.
+GRANT  : gives user’s access privileges to database.
-REVOKE-withdraw user’s access privileges given by using the GRANT command.
+REVOKE : withdraw user’s access privileges given by using the GRANT command.

 ## TCL - Transaction Control Language
-COMMIT– commits a Transaction.
+SET TRANSACTION : specify characteristics for the transaction.
-ROLLBACK– rollbacks a transaction in case of any error occurs.
+ROLLBACK        : rollbacks a transaction in case of any error occurs.
-SAVEPOINT–sets a savepoint within a transaction.
+COMMIT          : commits a Transaction.
-SET TRANSACTION–specify characteristics for the transaction.
+SAVEPOINT       : sets a savepoint within a transaction.

 ## Constraints
 Constraints are used to limit the type of data that can go into a table.
 This ensures the accuracy and reliability of the data in the table.